 This will depend on what you mean by ‘cheapest’.
 With a PCP you’re only paying for the depreciation and not the car itself.
 This means that you’ll pay less overall than you would with a hire purchase (assuming that the car costs the same amount).
 However, you won’t end up with a car at the end, unless you pay the balloon payment which is likely to spike the cost right up.

 With both PCPs and hire purchases, you’ll have to pay a deposit.
 This will typically be around 10% of the vehicle cost but if can opt to pay more you’ll reduce your monthly payments.
 Personal loans won’t require a deposit.

-Interest rates (or APR), tend to be broadly similar across all products – around 4-7% is typical – and will depend in part on your credit rating.
+Interest rates (or APR), tend to be broadly similar across all products – around 4-7% is typical – and will depend in part on your credit score.

 Your credit rating will determine things like the APR of your loan and even whether or not you’re accepted in the first place.
-Although it’s unlikely you’ll be turned down entirely, it’s even less likely with PCPs or HPs as both are effectively secured loans.
+Although it’s unlikely you’ll be turned down entirely for having bad credit, it’s even less likely with PCPs or HPs as both are effectively secured loans.
 This means that if you default on payments, the car finance company will repossess the vehicle.

 ME Expert Ltd is not authorised to provide advice and are introducing you to a regulated firm with whom we are not under a contractual obligation to conduct mortgage or general insurance mediation business with exclusively.
 You should ensure you provide any potential insurer with your full details and ensure that you are eligible to make a claim(s) in relation to the cover offered.
 ME Expert Ltd will receive a small payment for certain general insurance introductions which will not normally exceed £35.
 ME Expert Ltd does not give advice on or recommend any particular insurance product or service or whether it is suitable for your personal circumstances.
 The information provided is to help you to make your own choice about how to proceed.